The communication with the AFE is made via a daisy-chain, which means that all

 Bit field position and bit field masks are defined for all entries of all

-When writing a bit field in a byte with ADI_WriteDataBits()
+When writing a bit field in a byte with ADI_WriteDataBits(), the other

 bit fields in the byte remain unchanged.